darkarnium/kako/README.md

 Currently, Kako assumes that `boto3` is able to enumerate credentials to access the configured SNS and S3 resources without intervention.
 This may be via `~/.aws/credentials` file, IAM Instance Profiles (recommended), environment variables, or otherwise.
 There is currently no ability to provide AWS access keys directly.

+### AWS Configuration

+In order for Kako to operate properly, an SNS topic should be configured inside of AWS.
+The ARN for this topic will need to be provided as part of the Kako configuration, and a set of access-keys with permission to Publish to this SNS Topic ARN will be required to be present per the above section ('AWS API').
+Further to this, the 'results->topic' attribute in the Kako configuration should be set to the ARN for this AWS SNS topic.

+The output from the SNS Topic can be configured as desired.
+However, this has been successfully deployed using SNS to push messages into an SQS queue from which an external process consumes messages.

 #### Policies

 The following provides an example IAM policy which can be used to create and grant a user access to publish to the SNS topic - for use with Kako: